grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 1. In your browser, **sign in** to your Grafana Cloud account.

    **NOTE:**
-   **OSS users**: To log in, navigate to localhost:3000, where Grafana is running locally.
+   **OSS and Killercoda users**: To log in, navigate to [http://localhost:3000](http://localhost:3000), where Grafana is running locally.

 1. In another tab, go to [Webhook.site](https://webhook.site/).
 1. **Copy Your unique URL**.